Access the latest news, analysis and trends impacting your business.

 Intermediaries have been significantly impacted by the directive and they have learned a catalogue of important lessons during preparation and implementation.

 Shareholder identification is a new concept for all but eight of the affected European markets and though these markets have in place means of identifying shareholders, now they must meet a whole new level of obligation cross-border.
-When scoping out the impact of passing shareholder identification data along the intermediary chain to the issuer, intermediaries realised that though there are shareholding thresholds below which this information does not need to be disclosed in some countries, all shareholder data needs to be captured, reviewed and responded to irrespective of whether a disclosure is made.
+When scoping out the impact of passing shareholder identification data along the intermediary chain to the issuer, intermediaries realized that though there are shareholding thresholds below which this information does not need to be disclosed in some countries, all shareholder data needs to be captured, reviewed and responded to irrespective of whether a disclosure is made.
 Threshold markets therefore need to be closely monitored over time to ensure that obligations are met should a shareholder increase its holdings to bring it over the mandated threshold of holdings for disclosure.
 Depository receipts are a little more problematic in this regard as underlying shares must be tracked, adding an extra layer of data investigation and another intermediary into the process.

 While most issuer requests for shareholder information are likely to be passed down the intermediary chain and must be reported directly back by each intermediary to the issuer, the issuer may also ask one specific intermediary directly for the information.
 In practice, this means that connectivity between all intermediaries had to be established directly with issuers in a secure context, which required investment by some of the sub custodians in connectivity to support the new communication channels.
 All intermediaries in the chain also need to be able to support some form of electronic processing to ensure that information is passed up and down the chain quickly and efficiently to meet the requirements to handle requests within a 24-hour timeframe.